alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 It is possible to fix our climate, but it will not be easy.
 The problem is getting bigger every year, so we really need to act now.
-A concerted effort by every government in the planet will be necessary.
+A concerted effort by every government on the planet will be necessary.
 I sincerely hope that we spring to action before the situation is too severe.

 I strongly believe that we should _immediately_: